cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

    > NOTE: Log out and back in to make sure your `Profile Time Zone` is set correctly.
 Failure to do so will adversly affect the workshop and using basic HLA functions like searching and finding log entries.

-1. In your browser add the following to your instance URL `xmlstats.do?include=services_status`
+1. In your browser add the following to your instance URL: `xmlstats.do?include=services_status`
 1. Check **Services Status** are as follows: